The 20 Best Apraxia Doctors in Japan

 Tokyo, JP

-Yasuhisa Sakurai practices in Tokyo, Japan.
+Yasuhisa Sakurai practices practicing medicine in Tokyo, Japan.
 Sakurai is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-Their top areas of expertise are Dysgraphia, Oculomotor Apraxia Cogan Type, Agnosia, and Apraxia.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Dysgraphia, Oculomotor Apraxia Cogan Type, Agnosia, and Apraxia.

 Advanced in Apraxia